JSpaceTeam/js-yang-model/docs/YangAsDataModelLang.md

 ```

 ###6. <a name="section6"></a>YANG as Modeling Language for IF-MAP Data Model###
 YANG is an industry standard data model definition language that can also be used to define data model with IF-MAP semantics.
-We take advantage of some YANG features such as grouping, augmentation, etc to enhance the usability and readability of the schema.
+We take advantage of some YANG features such as grouping, augmentation, etc to enhance the modularity, readability, and overall usability of the schema.

-Any top level YANG node that uses grouping `ifmap:Identity` is the definition for an IF-MAP identity.
-Any direct child node of the identity node that does not uses `ifmap:HasLink` or `ifmap:RefLink` is the definition for a property of the identity.
-The key difference of YANG representation from the XSD representation is that IF-MAP properties and Links to other identities are orangized hierachically inside the identity node.
+We defined a YANG grouping `ifmap:Idnetity` to mark a top level YANG node as an IF-MAP identity.
+Any direct child nodes of the identity node are defined as the IF-MAP property of the identity.
+We also defined 3 YANG groups (`ifmap:HasLink`, `ifmap:RefLink`, and `ifmap:ConnLink`) to mark an YANG node as an IF-MAP link.
+Instead of defining the IF-MAP link as a top level schema node as in the XSD representation, we define it as child node of the identity node that inherits the `ifmap:HasLink`, `ifmap:RefLink`, or `ifmap:ConnLink`.
+The child nodes of the link node are defined as the IF-MAP properties of the link node.

+In the following example, `virtual-network` is defined as an IF-MAP identity. `allow-transit` and `network-id` are defined as the IF-MAP properties of the `virtual-network` identity. `network-policies` is defined as the IF-MAP link from `virtual-network` to `network-policy`. `sequence` is defined as the IF-MAP property of the `network-policies` link.
 ```
     // IF-MAP identity
     list virtual-network {